Business Immigration

 Did you know that Spain's workforce is set to surpass 22 million people in 2025?
 Foreign workers are a significant driver of this growth.
 Since 2022, nearly half a million new international professionals have filled 45% of all new jobs.
 As Spain's economy outpaces the rest of Europe, attracting and retaining global talent becomes increasingly important.

-Why the NIE and TIE Are Important for Employers
+Why are the NIE and TIE Important for Employers?

 What Should Employers Know About the NIE?